Car or Camper

 Mossman Gorge to Cape Tribulation

 Back to the coast this morning to continue north.
 A narrow ribbon of road runs past tiny villages sitting on the Coral Sea while it winds its way towards the Daintree River.
-Once you cross the river on an old-school car ferry, you’ll find yourself in the oldest tropical rainforest in the world.
+Once you cross the river on an old-school car ferry, you’ll find yourself in the one of the world’s oldest tropical rainforests.
 You’re off the grid up here, so put your mobile phone away and enjoy a soul-reviving digital detox.

-A handful of people are lucky enough to live in this wilderness wonderland, most of them in the tiny Daintree Village.
-It was founded in the 1870s as a timber cutting settlement, but you’re now more likely to run into artists and baristas than loggers.
-Pick up some treats like ice-cream made from fresh tropical fruits at the Daintree Ice Cream Co. and organic tea from Daintree Tea on the Cubbagudta Plantation – just leave your money in the honesty box as it’s not always open.
+Pick up some treats like ice-cream made from fresh tropical fruits at the Daintree Ice Cream Co and organic tea from Daintree Tea on the Cubbagudta Plantation – just leave your money in the honesty box as it’s not always open.

 The phrase jaw-dropping can be overused, but there’s really no other word for Cape Tribulation.
 This isolated headland is where the rainforest meets the reef and two World Heritage Areas come together.
 You’re going to love it here.

-The Great Barrier Reef is just 25 minutes offshore, so you can zip out for an afternoon snorkel at Mackay and Undine Reefs.
+The Great Barrier Reef is just 25 minutes offshore, so you can zip out for an afternoon snorkel at Mackay and Undine Reefs with Ocean Safari.
 There’s a good chance you’ll have the reefs to yourselves – apart from the huge schools of tropical fish, that is.
-Or sail out to Mackay Cay on the Outer Reef on a luxury yacht and snorkel around the coral cay with a marine biologist to help you interpret what you see.

 If you’re looking for a challenge, turn inland and head for the summit of Mount Sorrow.
 The seven-kilometre trail is tough and should only be attempted in good weather.
 Once you reach the top, you’ll be rewarded with sweeping views along the length of the Daintree Coast and out to Snapper Island.